-- a.
+a.
 Initial confinement and treatment of infectious disease will be handled by the University nurse according to response protocol.
-Local Health Department officials will be notified of all reportable communicable diseases and will work jointly with the University nurse and Director of Student Well-Being - b.
+Local Health Department officials will be notified of all reportable communicable diseases and will work jointly with the University nurse and Director of Student Well-Being

+- b.
 In the event of an outbreak of a serious communicable disease (Tuberculosis, Meningococcal disease, etc.) the CERT will be activated. - c.
 CERT will work with the University nurse and local health department to provide appropriate educational material, information, and resources regarding the communicable disease. - d.
-The Communications Office will handle all contacts with external media sources. - e.
-Work directly with the Communications Office regarding information dissemination and media contacts.
-The Communications Office will decide the best mode of contact of students, constituents, and employees (web, email, social media, voicemail, written letter). - f.
+Communications will handle all contacts with external media sources. - e.
+Work directly with Communications regarding information dissemination and media contacts.
+Communications will decide the best mode of contact of students, constituents, and employees (web, email, social media, voice mail, written letter). - f.
 While CERT will be involved in the process, treatment and control measures will be directed by the University nurse and county health department.